Renting in Paris: 2026 Rent, Costs and Budget Tips

 Live With Roommates

-1. Compare furnished studio vs room in flat.
+1. Compare a furnished studio against a room in a shared flat.

 Choose Furnished Rentals